-The HMPT launched a comprehensive outreach effort to gather feedback from residents and stakeholders.
-The Team designed a survey that solicited information about awareness and preparedness, used the town's monthly newsletter to promote the survey and to request review of the draft Plan update, solicited comments from the EMDs of adjacent communities, and shared links to local social media groups.
+The HMPT created a robust outreach effort to hear feedback from residents and stakeholders.
+The Team designed a survey that solicited information about awareness and preparedness; used the town's monthly newsletter to promote the survey and to request review of the draft Plan update, solicited comment from the EMDs of adjacent communities, and shared links to local social media groups.
 The Plan update and survey were also included on SRPC's website, social media, and weekly newsletter.
-In total, public outreach and engagement included: